Short answer

 This means you can actually send unsolicited emails to a person if they already are your customers, as long as you provide the opportunity to object.

-However, the 3rd paragraph goes on to say that each European country may write their own measures:
+However, the 3rd paragraph goes on to say that each European country may write its own measures:

 3. Member States shall take appropriate measures to ensure that, free of charge, unsolicited communications for purposes of direct marketing, in cases other than those referred to in paragraphs 1 and 2, are not allowed either without the consent of the subscribers concerned or in respect of subscribers who do not wish to receive these communications, the choice between these options to be determined by national legislation.